CHENyiru3/ZJE_format_csl/README.md

+# STAR THIS PROJECT IF I HELPED YOU (shoudong doge)

 # ARE YOU HAVE SOME PROBLEMS WITH THE SHIT ZJE FORMT?
 Here is the converted format just for ZJE.
 When I am going to upload my BG essay, I found it is so annoying to use the "Cite them right 12 th" even though this format is sightly(lol) close to so-called ZJE format.